turbine-kreuzberg/workflow/infection.md

 # What is mutation testing

+###TL;DR
+- Helps to increase code quality and test quality.
+- Helps you to write better tests.
+- Mutation testing is time/resource consuming.

+###So, what is it?
 First of all: Mutation testing is nothing new.
 The concept is around for quite a while.
 Regarding to Wikipedia (https://en.wikipedia.org/wiki/Mutation_testing) it was proposed already in 1971 by Richard Lipton.
 For a long time it was just an academic approach because of its cost and time intensity.
 But as the performance of developer machines